 Old news…isn’t news.

-Instagram want to show their users posts that are up-to-date, relevant and recent, and the best way to do this is to use timeliness as a key ranking factor.
+The Instagram algorithm wants to push posts that are up-to-date, relevant and recent, and the best way to do this is to use timeliness as a key ranking factor.

 In other words, accounts that post content rarely (e.g. once a week) will only appear briefly on the newsfeed before disappearing out of sight.